xing7wu/02_Machine_Learning/README.md

 # Machine_Learning

-The training dataset used in the code is in the data folder.
+The dataset used in the code is in the data folder.